 We are very grateful to all who have provided continuing financial support.
-There are five ways that you can support our parish financially while observing social distancing.
-(See the Giving Financial Support page.)
-During this unusual time, please make your donation by check (rather than cash) regardless of whether you are mailing or dropping it off.
+For ways to support our parish financially while social distancing, see the Giving Financial Support page.

-- Those not attending Mass at church are encouraged to participate in the Mass from home.
+Those not able to attend Mass at church are encouraged to participate in the Mass from home.

-- For details, including streamed Masses from our own church, as well as those available on television, radio, and other online resources, see the Streamed and Other Broadcast Liturgies – Resources page.
+- For information about Masses streamed from our own church, and those available on television, radio, and other online resources, see the Streamed and Other Broadcast Liturgies – Resources page.

 Communion for the homebound

-Archbishop Listecki’s directives ask that only priests or deacons bring Communion to the homebound at this time.
-Should you wish to schedule a visit for someone who is home-bound, please contact the parish office during business hours.
+Per Archbishop Listecki’s directives (9/14/2020), only clergy and a limited number parish-trained lay ministers may bring Communion to the homebound at this time.
+To schedule a visit for someone who is home-bound, please contact the parish office during business hours.